folbricht/routedns/README.md

 Features:

-- Support for DNS-over-TLS
+- Support for DNS-over-TLS (DoT)
+- Support for DNS-over-HTTPS (DoH)
 - Support for plain DNS, UDP and TCP for incoming and outgoing traffic
 - Connection reuse and pipelining queries for efficiency
-- Multiple failover and load-balancing algorithm
+- Multiple failover and load-balancing algorithms
 - Routing of queries based on type and/or query name
+- Written in Go - Platform independent

 TODO:

-- Support for DNS-over-HTTPS resolvers
 - Add group for failover algorithm for priority order
 - Add group for load-balancing
 - Add group for "fastest"